International Association for Computer Information Systems

 A/V Equipment: Each room is equipped with a laptop computer, LCD projector and screen.
 Please bring your presentation on a USB Flash drive.
 Arrive 10 minutes prior to your scheduled presentation to load your presentation onto the computer.
 To ensure timely presentations and avoid configuration problems, please use the IACIS-provided computers rather than your own.

-Guidelines for Visuals: To make your presentation more effective, we recommend that you consider the following guidelines when preparing your PowerPoint slides:
+Guidelines for Visuals: To make your presentation more effective, we recommend that you consider the following guidelines when preparing your slides:

 • Prepare only 1-2 slides per minute of presentation.